mememe0142/test/README.md

 # Countries
 Free legally receivable IPTV channels as .m3u for Kodi. :-)

+THE FOLLOWING RULES MUST BE OBSERVED:

-IMPORTANT!
-ONLY CREATE A FORK IF YOU WANT TO WORK WITH ME AND NOT ONLY TO ENRICH YOUR GITHUB ACCOUNT!
+1. ONLY CREATE A FORK IF YOU WANT TO WORK WITH ME AND NOT ONLY TO ENRICH YOUR GITHUB ACCOUNT
+2. ALL M3U`s ARE INTENDED FOR PRIVATE USE ONLY
+3. IT IS NOT ALLOWED, SEND ME ILLGEGALE STREAMS VIA PULL REQUEST OR POST HERE IN MY REPO
+4. USE FOR COMMERCIAL PURPOSES IS NOT PERMITTED
+5. DISTRIBUTING OR POSTING MY LISTS IN FORUMS, HOMEPAGES OR IN SOCIAL NETWORKS IS NOT PERMITTED

+THE ONLY PREVIOUS PERMISSION TO USE MY M3U'S FOR OTHER PURPOSES HAS BEEN GIVEN TO THE LINUX MINT-TEAM (HYPNOTIX APP).

-The lists work fine with me in the IPTV Simple Client from Kodi.
+The lists work fine with me in the IPTV Simple Client from Kodi or the VLC player.
 To automatically create the individual lists to one list, i use the ADD-On IPTV-Merge from Matt Huisman. ;-) You find this great Add-On here:

 https://www.matthuisman.nz/2019/02/iptv-merge-kodi-add-on.html